admb-project/admb-project.github.io/README.md

 **buildbot/**

-ADMB buildbot for testing of ADMB source code.
+Redirects to ADMB buildbot site for testing of ADMB source code.

 **examples/**

-Contains ADMB examples.
+Redirects to site containing ADMB examples.